 Folks fresh from the LTR classes, experienced rowers who race, and everyone in between attend these coached rows.
 The focus is on encouraging rowers new to the sport to feel more comfortable in the boat, learn proper rowing technique, experience larger boats like quads, meet friends to row with, and, of course, have fun!

 Look for "Coached Row with Laura" on our calendar which is updated monthly.

 Team Boat Rows

 Most Sunday mornings we row in team boats (doubles - 2 people and quads - 4 people).
 Every member regardless of skill level is invited to come out and jump in a boat.
-The more experienced rowers will row bow and stroke wile the novice rowers fill in the middle seats.
+The more experienced rowers will row bow and stroke while the novice rowers fill in the middle seats.
 This is not only a DRC community building exercise but also a great way for new rowers to experience the speed and feel of a team boat.
-AFterwards it is not unusual for a bunch of us to continue the camaraderie over food and beverage at one of our local haunts like Fernando's Mexican Restaurant or Breadwinners Café.
+Afterwards it is not unusual for a bunch of us to continue the camaraderie over food and beverage at one of our local haunts like Fernando's Mexican Restaurant or Breadwinners Café.

 Look for "Team Boat Row" on our calendar which is updated monthly.

 Most Saturday mornings our sweep rowers gather to row.
 Our sweep rowing members vary in age and experience.
 Some have rowed for decades and have received many prestigious rowing accolades while others are fresh out of college.
 Most continue their competitive endeavors at regattas bringing home the hardware.
 It is also not unusual for DRC to welcome visiting rowers from all over the world who like to jump in a boat and row.

 Look for "Sweep Row Saturday" on our calendar which is updated monthly.